 It is recommended that you maintain updated records of backups performed on your database so that you can use them for recovery on demand.
 If you are using RMAN, catalog information is available from the catalog.
-This section describes:

-- ➤ Available Backup Methods - ➤ Oracle Recovery Manager RMAN
+- ➤ "Available Backup Methods" on page 128 - ➤ "Oracle Recovery Manager RMAN" on page 130